 - Cinderella isn't Helena Bonham Carter's encounter with magic: not only has she played Bellatrix Lestrange, but she has also played Merlin's nemesis Morgan Le Fay.
 And while she's no stranger to Shakespeare, either, neither Twelfth Night nor Hamlet were Branagh films.
 Mary Shelley's Frankenstein, however, was.

 - Branagh has also worked with Derek Jacobi (the King) before; Jacobi was in Branagh's Henry V, Dead Again, and Hamlet.
-He and Branagh also acted together in My Week With Marilyn
+He and Branagh also acted together in My Week With Marilyn.

 - Composer Patrick Doyle has scored nearly every Branagh-directed film, including Cinderella.